mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 For instance, yesterday I told you that story about [Gensha Shibi](glossary#gensha-shibi).
 On the way on his travels, he stumbled over [and] he struck his toes on a rock.
 Blood appeared, and he screamed, “Ouch!”
 And he had the question: “Body and mind does not exist; where does this pain come from?”
 So, he attained [enlightenment](glossary#enlightenment) from this point, and he went back to his temple and practiced under [Seppō](glossary#seppō-gison) Zen Master.

 Let’s recall this story.
 The rock, his toes, his body and mind, particularly his legs, and also his nails which came out by the hitting.
 They are simple objects.
 Rock.
 His toes.
 Between his toes and the rock, there is no function of human consciousness.
 Is there something there?
-If there is something, it is called a force, which means a ‘conditioned element’ which happens between two objects, on rock and toe.
+If there is something, it is called a force, which means a “conditioned element” which happens between two objects, on rock and toe.
 Something happens: that is a condition.
 Under the condition, the two objects are combined, unified, as just one.
 At that time, something happens; that is called event, fact.
 That’s why this author says, “simply as a condition, or a fact, upon which another fact arises”.
 There is a fact, which is called conditioned element between the two, and then, the two things are unified perfectly.
 And then, something happens; this is another fact.
 So, this is called event, occurrence.

-So from this point, conditioned elements are sort of a ‘force’ – well sort of, actually not a force (in the physical sense), but some force to enable two beings to be combined or unified perfectly.
+So from this point, conditioned elements are sort of a “force” – well sort of, actually not a force (in the physical sense), but some force to enable two beings to be combined or unified perfectly.
 That means, in other words, when [Gensha Shibi](glossary#gensha-shibi)’s toe is used perfectly, fitting into its object, which is called rock, at that time, it is called “something happens”.
 And on the other hand, when the rock completely is used perfectly, fitting into toe, at that time, that is called an event.
 “Ouch.”
 This is [samskara](glossary#samskara).

 ##### 13:02